sarkariResultcom/FCI-Recruitment-2025/README.md

 The application process for FCI Recruitment 2025 is expected to be online.
 Here’s a step-by-step guide on how to apply:

-1. **Visit the Official Website**: Go to the official FCI website (www.fci.gov.in) to check for the latest recruitment notifications.
+1. **Visit the Official Website**: Go to the official website (https://10thpassjob.org/fci-recruitment-2025-33566-government-job-vacancies/) to check for the latest recruitment notifications.
 2. **Read the Notification**: Carefully go through the official recruitment notification for eligibility criteria, exam patterns, and application instructions.
 3. **Register Online**: Create an account by providing basic details like name, email, phone number, etc.
 4. **Fill the Application Form**: Complete the application form with accurate personal, educational, and professional information.